bossley9/nvim/README.md

 >
 > And yes, I tried vanilla nvim with ctags, but the tags seem to be very lacking.

+> If you are running this in iterm in OSX, you will need to enable mouse reporting
+> in iterm's preferences in order to have mouse support.

 ## About <a name="about"></a>

 ### Problem